 Preston Road, Clayton le-Woods, Chorley PR6

-St Bede is a good example of the modest Nonconformist type of Catholic chapel built in the early years of the 19th century.
+A good example of the modest Nonconformist type of Catholic chapel built in the early years of the nineteenth century.
 It forms part of a group of broadly contemporary buildings associated with the mission in the area, which had previously centred on rooms in private houses.

-The church is a daughter church of St Gregory Weld, Chorley (q.v.) set up to succeed a room used for Mass in nearby Hawksclough farm.
+The church is a daughter church of St Gregory Weld, Chorley (qv) set up to succeed a room used for Mass in nearby Hawksclough farm.
 Thomas Burgess was a builder also credited with designing St Gregory.
-He is buried in the churchyard of St Bede beneath a simple table tomb.
-He died in 1843 at the age of eighty-five.
-St Bede has evidently been the subject of various alterations and reorderings internally, including the introduction of a forward altar.
+He died in 1843 at the age of 85 and is buried in the churchyard beneath a simple table tomb.
+The church has evidently been the subject of various alterations and reorderings internally, including the introduction of a forward altar.
 The presbytery was altered in 1907 when a new porch and bay windows were added.
 The spirelet was added in 1964.

+See list description, below.
 The copper bell turret with spirelet was added in 1964 by Weightman & Bullen, striking a slightly unusual note.
-There is some fairly good later 19th century stained glass, including a window showing the Venerable Bede.
+There is some fairly good later nineteenth century stained glass, including a window showing the Venerable Bede.
 First World War memorial on the south side; a pieta.
-The sanctuary furnishings may well be of early 20th century date.
+The sanctuary furnishings may well be of early twentieth century date.

 Roman Catholic chapel, 1823, built by Thomas Burgess.
 Coursed sandstone, slate roof with modern pinnacled bellcote to chapel, one chimney to presbytery.
 Chapel has simple 3-bay rectangular plan entered at east end, presbytery attached at west end is slightly narrower and lower.
 Chapel has plinth, low sill-band, a band to the pediment of the gable; side walls have 2 simple buttresses and 3 round headed windows; in east front is round-headed doorway, which has fanlight with radiating glazing bars and double doors (now protected by bracketed canopy); at 1st floor 2 small lunettes with radiating glazing bars flanking a stone table with incised lettering: Gloria et Honor Deo in Saecula Saeculorum Amen 1823.